 How To Sue The Police For Emotional Distress

 1. Seek Out Proper Legal Representation

-The moment you decide to pursue legal action, it’s vitally important that you make contact with a specialist legal advisor, lawyer or solicitor who will help you through the process.
+The moment you decide to pursue legal action, it’s vitally important that you make contact with a specialist legal advisor or actions against the police lawyer who will help you through the process.
 They will assist you in collecting all relevant evidence for your case, support you throughout the following steps and represent you in court, meaning you are never left to fight your own corner.

 2. Keep a Record of the Facts

 Nowadays, many people are able to quickly pull out their mobile phone and start filming as soon as they realise an incident is unfolding that may require video evidence that could be helpful in a courtroom.
 If you noticed anyone filming your experience, you should try to obtain a copy of that footage.
 Also, if there were any CCTV cameras in the vicinity of the incident at the time, you should definitely consider contacting the businesses they are connected to and requesting those images too.
 You absolutely have the right to do this, though you can be charged up to £10 to receive it.
 Remember though, footage is often destroyed after 30 days of it being recorded, so you need to act quickly.